 The NSW Office of Water is working on a number of review and reform projects around urban water practices and processes.

-In September 2007 the Minister for Water announced an independent inquiry into secure and sustainable urban water supply and sewerage services for non-metropolitan NSW.
+In September 2007 the then Minister for Water announced an independent inquiry into secure and sustainable urban water supply and sewerage services for non-metropolitan NSW.
 The inquiry examined the performance of local water utilities and the challenges that are facing them.
 The inquiry invited public submissions and held public hearings in 17 locations across New South Wales.
 The public hearings held by the inquiry attracted almost 500 attendees and it received over 140 written submissions.
 For more information, including the inquiry report, go to Local Water Utilities Inquiry.

 The NSW Government has also sought community input into a review of the institutional and technical aspects of the plumbing and drainage regulation in NSW.
 The aim of the review is to assess the appropriateness of the current structure for plumbing and drainage in NSW, in the context of the Government's policy objectives and the changing water industry structure.
 For more information, go to Plumbing > Review.